-The decrease in cash and cash equivalents can be attributed to net cash used in investing and financing activities amounting to P717.8 million offset by cash flows from operating activities of P210.2 million.
+The decrease in cash and cash equivalents can be attributed to net cash used in operations, investing and financing activities amounting to P479.2 million partially offset by higher foreign exchange rate difference in the cash and cash equivalents.

 (Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 6 and 7).